khongorzulkhenchbish/khongorzulkhenchbish/README.md

-# 👋 Hi, I'm Zula

-**Software Engineer with 4+ years of experience across Platform, DevOps, and Backend engineering roles.**
-Delivered scalable, resilient infrastructure and full-stack systems in high-impact teams at Google, Ericsson, and Morgan Stanley.
-Strong communicator, community leader, and fast learner, passionate about open source technologies and system design at scale.

-Don't hesitate to reach out!
+👋 Hi, I'm Zula, don't hesitate to reach out!
 📩 zulaconnect@gmail.com

 ---

-## 🚀 Featured Projects
+## 🚀 Project Portfolio

 ### Project 1: Sentiment Analysis API
 A FastAPI-based REST API that performs sentiment analysis on text using a pre-trained DistilBERT model from Hugging Face.
 This project demonstrates a complete MLOps workflow including containerization, Kubernetes deployment, and CI/CD automation.